AndersAndreen/TwoTrack/README.md

 # TwoTrack
 A Railway-oriented approach to functional style result handling in .Net

-***IMPORTANT: This project is still pre-alpha!
-Expect daily updates and breaking changes.***
+***NOTE: This project is in alpha.
+There is no support for async code yet, but it's in the roadmap.***

 # Introduction - What is this?
 As a developer I have always struggled with writing readable code describing a clear business case and on the same time having sufficient error handling.
-What starts out as readable code often ends up littered with null checks and if-statements to check that everything is in order.
+What starts out as readable code often ends up littered with null checks and if-statements.
 And if there are errors, how do I select which ones to show the user, which ones to log and which ones to ignore?
 And what about messages to report a successful operation?

-In the summer of 2019 i came across a way of applying functional style result/error handling in .net called [Railway Oriented Programming](https://fsharpforfunandprofit.com/rop/).
-Using this method you encapsulate all return values in a result object that holds the value, if there is one, as well as two collections: Errors and Confirmations.
-TwoTrack is my C# implementation of Railway Oriented Programming.
+In the summer of 2019 i came across a way of applying functional style result/error handling called [Railway Oriented Programming](https://fsharpforfunandprofit.com/rop/).
+I implemented my first C# version of this in an internal closed source development project.
+TwoTrack is my open source version of the original implementation.
 It is still in it's infancy, but feel free to check it out!
-I have included some use case scenarios in the form of unit tests, and a demo web app to show some of the functionality that I've implemented so far.
+I have included some use case scenarios in the form of unit tests to show some of the functionality that I've implemented so far.

+Railway Oriented Programming uses the metaphor of two parallel tracks: A success track and a failure track.
+Result data travels along the success track until there is an error.
+If an error occurs the data switches to the failure track and succeeding actions are bypassed.
+All values gets encapsulated in a result object that holds the values, as well as two collections: Errors and Confirmations.
+If there is an error all access to the values are blocked.

 ## Features:
 - Automatic null check of inputs